-New Orleans has played a significant role in cocktail culture over the past century-plus, responsible for classics like the Sazerac and Ramos Gin Fizz.
-Its contributions also include the Vieux Carré, which was first stirred to life in the 1930s by Walter Bergeron, a bartender at New Orleans’ legendary Carousel Bar inside the Hotel Monteleone.
+New Orleans has played a significant role in cocktail culture over the past century-plus.
+The City That Care Forgot has been responsible for classics like the Sazerac and Ramos Gin Fizz.
+Its contributions also include the Vieux Carré, which was first stirred to life during the 1930s by Walter Bergeron, a bartender at New Orleans’ legendary Carousel Bar inside the Hotel Monteleone.
 Vieux Carré means “old square” in French and refers to the city’s French Quarter neighborhood.

 The drink features several strong ingredients.
 In most cases, rye or cognac could carry a cocktail on their own, but the Vieux Carré calls for both in a split-base technique that allows each component to shine.
 The rye provides muscular spice, while the cognac lends softer notes of fruit and florals.
 Sweet vermouth adds rich botanicals, while Bénédictine brings its distinct flavors of herbs, spices and honey.
 Finally, the bitters add structure and seasoning.
-Each element has a role to play; when combined, the ingredients meld seamlessly together into a cohesive package.
+Each element has a role to play; when combined, the ingredients meld seamlessly.

 This recipe comes from legendary bartender Dale DeGroff, aka King Cocktail.
-He subs out the classic combination of Angostura and Peychaud’s bitters for his own pimento aromatic bitters, which bring similar accents of baking spices and anise to the drink.
-He also chooses George Dickel rye from Tennessee, but any good rye whiskey will do the job, so feel free to experiment with your favorite bottle.
+He subs the classic combination of Angostura and Peychaud’s bitters for his own pimento aromatic bitters, which bring similar accents of baking spices and anise to the drink.
+He also chooses George Dickel rye from Tennessee.
+But any good rye whiskey will do the job, so feel free to experiment with your favorite bottle.

 Click Play to See This Vieux Carré Recipe Come Together